RachelKennedy09/RMT-Expo-Go-App/REAME.md

 the date needed automatic  dashes and the time needed automatic colons

 added a toast for messages for android users (delete booking success message)

+set up account log in log out on account tabs, but wanted to have a real feel app to hand in so switched to have a rootnavigator and have the first screen to be a login or register route.
+Used Authstack like we were taught